1. Home ·

 Available without an Internet connection

-At this stage is the highest point of the entire French road
+At this stage you will find the highest point of the entire French road

-Information about the stage 22: Foncebadón to Ponferrada stage
+Information about the stage 22: Stage from Foncebadón to Ponferrada

 Enlarge map

-Points of interest in the stage 22: Foncebadón to Ponferrada stage
+Points of interest in the stage 22: Stage from Foncebadón to Ponferrada

 • 6 Albergue Santa Marina